 Make sure you’re using LinkedIn to your advantage, growing your company’s following and interacting with candidates directly.
 Use your employee’s networks too, on or offline, to seek referrals.
 Chances are they will know someone who would be a good fit for your company.

-Of course, if you’re in a competitive industry, you’re struggling to recruit or you are looking to hire at scale, it is worth engaging a recruiter.
-Be careful in your selection; look for those with demonstrable experience in your industry – recruiting in hospitality couldn’t be more different from finance, for example.
+Of course, if you’re in a competitive industry, you’re struggling to recruit or you are looking to hire at scale, it is worth engaging a recruitment agency.
+Be careful in your selection; look for those with demonstrable experience in your industry – recruiting in hospitality couldn’t be more different from finance recruitment, for example.

-Naturally, if you’re looking for tech candidates, we’d recommend CPS Group.
-As one of few recruitment agencies not to furlough any staff or make any redundancies, we’ve experienced every moment of the last few years.
+Naturally, if you’re looking for tech candidates, we’d recommend CPS.
+As one of few tech recruitment agencies not to furlough any staff or make any redundancies, we’ve experienced every moment of the last few years.
 We know the best candidates, how to find them and what they’re looking for.
 And we can help you do the same.